Step 1: Overview

 Photo 2: Remove the old water spigot

 Turn off either the water shutoff valve to the existing sill cock or the main water supply.
 Open the sill cock and drain the water from the line.
-Remove the old sill cock by positioning a pipe wrench at the back of the sill cock and turning the wrench counterclockwise.
+Remove the old outdoor water faucet sill cock by positioning a pipe wrench at the back of the sill cock and turning the wrench counterclockwise.
 Have an assistant use a pipe wrench to hold back the sill cock supply line inside to prevent sections of pipe from unscrewing.

 Photo 3: Turn off the next pipe